ZhangFreeman/SimpleShoppingCart/README.md

 This is a simple Tomcat project that simulate the very basic operation of EC site.
 I created it for learn Tomcat and basic of java web application.

+I used SDK1.7 and Tomcat 7, for database I used MySQL.
+I structured the project with MVC.
-I used SDK1.7 and Tomcat 7, for database I used MySQL It allows user registration&login, add/remove goods to/from shopping cart and check shopping cart content.
+It allows user registration&login, add/remove goods to/from shopping cart and check shopping cart content.
 For a learning purpose, I avoided using thrid party packages.
 (Except mysql driver of course)